 - the Convention on the Elimination of All Forms of Racial Discrimination (CERD)

 - the Convention on the Rights of Persons with Disabilities (CRPD)

-This would build on current work to incorporate the UN Convention on the Rights of the Child into Scots law.
+The development of the new Human Rights Bill builds upon findings of the National Taskforce for Human Rights Leadership and ongoing work to incorporate the UN Convention on the Rights of the Child into Scots law.

 In June 2023, the Scottish Government launched a public consultation on its plans for the new Human Rights Bill.
 Find out more and respond to the consultation here.